martinsch/pgmlink/README.md

 pgmLink is about *tracking by assignment with probabilistic graphical models and other approaches*.
 It is written in C++ (core) and Python (high level, optional).

-A graphical user interace (GUI) for our methods is freely available upon request.
+A graphical user interace (GUI) for our methods is freely available on github [martinsch/ilastik](http://github.com/martinsch/ilastik) and binaries for Windows/Mac/Linux are provided upon request.

 pgmlink provides an implementation of

-1. Chaingraph tracking, as it is described in
+1. **Conservation tracking**, as it is described in

+   M. Schiegg, P. Hanslovsky, B. X. Kausler, L. Hufnagel, F. A. Hamprecht.
+   [**Conservation Tracking**](http://hci.iwr.uni-heidelberg.de/Staff/mschiegg/schiegg_13_conservation.pdf).
+Proceedings of the IEEE International Conference on Computer Vision (ICCV 2013), 2013.

+2. **Chaingraph tracking**, as it is described in

    B. X. Kausler, M. Schiegg, B. Andres, M. Lindner, H. Leitte, L. Hufnagel,
    U. Koethe, F. A. Hamprecht. [**A Discrete Chain Graph Model for 3d+t Cell